-In patients with Crohn's disease who achieved remission with anti-TNF agents, maintenance treatment using the same treatment is recommended (strong recommendation, moderate-quality evidence).
+In patients with Crohn's disease who achieved remission with anti-TNF agents, maintenance treatment using the same treatment is recommended [strong recommendation, moderate-quality evidence].

-Two systematic reviews analysed the effect of maintenance treatment with anti-TNFs [infliximab, adalimumab, and certolizumab pegol] administered to patients with CD who had achieved disease remission with the same anti-TNF drug^{62,63} [Supplementary Material, SoF Table 18].
-Five landmark trials published between 2002 and $2007^{102-106}$ were pooled in the meta-analysis from Stidham et al.62; one study was on infliximab, two on adalimumab, and two on certolizumab pegol.
+Two systematic reviews analysed the effect of maintenance treatment with anti-TNFs [infliximab, adalimumab, and certolizumab pegol] administered to patients with CD who had achieved disease remission with the same anti-TNF drug [Supplementary Material, SoF Table 18, available as Supplementary data at ECCO-JCC online].
+Five land-mark trials published between 2002 and 200771,101-104 were pooled in the meta-analysis from Stidham et al.; one study was on infliximab, two on adalimumab, and two on certolizumab pegol.
 A total of 1771 patients were included and followed for 24 to 30 weeks.
-Four of the five studies included primary responders only, while one study included all subjects.
-Clinical remission was defined as a CDAI score < 150.
+Four of the five studies included primary responders only, and one study included all subjects.
+Clinical remission was defined as a CDAI score <150.
 The overall likelihood of maintaining remission with anti-TNFs versus placebo was 1.78 [95% CI: 1.51-2.09].
-The following values were achieved with infliximab: 1.86 [95% CI: 1.21-2.86]; adalimumab: 2.06 [95% CI: 1.59-2.82];

-and certolizumab pegol: 1.62 [95% CI: 1.30-2.02].
-A network meta-analysis62 found no statistically significant differences between the three agents.
+The following values were achieved with infliximab: 1.86 [95% CI: 1.21-2.86]; with adalimumab: 2.06 [95% CI: 1.59-2.82]; and with certolizumab pegol: 1.62 [95% CI: 1.30-2.02].
+A network meta-analysis found no statistically significant differences between the three agents.

-There is no pooled data available on serious AEs of all anti-TNFs against placebo.
-In a network analysis performed in the framework of a Cochrane collaboration,107 the dose-adjusted ORs [95% CI] for SAEs for adalimumab, infliximab, and certolizumab pegol were 1.01 [0.64-1.59], 1.13 [0.79-1.62] and 1.57 [0.96-2.57], respectively.
-Thus, monotherapy with anti-TNFs is considered safe as compared with placebo for the maintenance of remission in CD patients, although the relatively small sample size and short follow-up of RCTs do not allow the detection of AEs that may appear in larger and longer observational studies.
+There are no pooled data available on serious AEs of all anti-TNFs as against placebo.
+In a network analysis performed in the framework of a Cochrane collaboration, the dose-adjusted odds ratios [Ors] [95% CI] for SAEs for adalimumab, infliximab, and certolizumab pegol were 1.01 [0.64-1.59], 1.13 [0.79-1.62], and 1.57 [0.96-2.57], respectively.
+Thus monotherapy with anti-TNFs is considered safe as compared with placebo for the maintenance of remission in CD patients, although the relatively small sample size and short follow-up of RCTs do not allow the detection of AEs that may appear in larger and longer observational studies.

-We recommend vedolizumab for maintaining clinical remission in patients with moderate-to-severe Crohn's disease who achieved remission with vedolizumab (strong recommendation, moderate-quality evidence).
+We recommend vedolizumab for maintaining clinical remission in patients with moderate-to-severe Crohn's disease who achieved remission with vedolizumab [strong recommendation, moderate-quality evidence].

-Vedolizumab monotherapy, given IV at 300 mg every 8 weeks, was superior to placebo in maintaining clinical remission in patients with moderate-to-severe CD who achieved remission with vedolizumab [RR: 1.81; 95% CI: 1.26- 2.59] [Supplementary Material, SoF Table 19].
-At week 52, 60/154 patients [39.0%] receiving vedolizumab every 8 weeks and 56/154 patients [36.4%] receiving vedolizumab every 4 weeks were in clinical remission as compared with 33/153 patients [21.6%] receiving placebo [p < 0.001 and p = 0.004, respectively].
-Moreover, vedolizumab was effective at maintaining steroid-free clinical remission [RR: 2.00; 95% CI: 1.11-3.61] and showed a similar incidence of AEs compared with placebo through week 54 [RR: 1.21; 95% CI: 0.73-2.00]83.
+Vedolizumab monotherapy, given IV at 300 mg every 8 weeks, was superior to placebo in maintaining clinical remission in patients with moderate-to-severe CD who achieved remission with vedolizumab [RR: 1.81; 95% CI: 1.26-2.59] [Supplementary Material, SoF Table 19, available as Supplementary data at ECCO-JCC online].
+At Week 52, 60/154 patients [39.0%] receiving vedolizumab every 8 weeks and 56/154 patients [36.4%] receiving vedolizumab every 4 weeks were in clinical remission as compared with 33/153 patients [21.6%] receiving placebo [p <0.001 and p = 0.004, respectively].
+Moreover, vedolizumab was effective at maintaining steroid-free clinical remission [RR: 2.00; 95% CI: 1.11-3.61] and showed a similar incidence of AEs compared with placebo through week 54 [RR: 1.21; 95% CI: 0.73-2.00].
 Longer-term data beyond 52 weeks are required to correctly evaluate the safety profile.

-We recommend the use of ustekinumab to maintain clinical remission in patients with Crohn's disease who achieved remission with ustekinumab (strong recommendation, moderate-quality evidence).
+We recommend the use of ustekinumab to maintain clinical remission in patients with Crohn's disease who achieved remission with ustekinumab [strong recommendation, moderate-quality evidence].